awestover/thoughts/content/1research/Solving AI Safety from 1st principles.md

 - how to do oversight? i.e., dealing with the problem of "things which look good to humans superficially might not actually be good"
 - dealing with Goodhart

+- isn't it kind of a problem if the reward signal is just evil?
+	- like take maximize profit.
+	- this is just a really evil goal
+- i feel like if we have some boundary for what a "catastrohpe" / acceptible bx is, the AI might just toe the line?

 - ELK
 	- I'm not currently sure how to precisely define ELK